beehive-lab/TornadoVM/CONTRIBUTIONS.md

 5. **Push** your work to your repository
 6. Create a **Pull Request**.

-Please, be sure that your changes are merged with the latest changes in the `master` branch.
+Please, ensure that your changes are merged with the latest changes in the `master` branch.

-## Conding conventions
+## Coding conventions

-We use the auto-formatter for Eclipse and IntelIJ.
-The auto-formatter is set automatically by running the following script.
+We use the auto-formatter of Eclipse and IntelIJ.
-Please, be sure that your code follows the formatter rules before the pull request.
+Please,  ensure that your code follows the formatter rules before the pull request.
+The auto-formatter is set automatically by running the following script:

 ```bash
 python scripts/eclipseSetup.py